JanendraVian/Tokopedia-Store-Scraping/README_Part 1.md

 ## Preparation
 ### *HUGE DISCLAIMER*
 The data is retrieved from web scraping the Tokopedia site.
 As such, there are some limitations.
 The data was scraped on September 25, 2023.
 The amount of discount the items have and the availability of the items are bound to this date.
 However, the number of sales is the total of sales since the products came out.
 This matters because the high number of sales of an item might be affected by the amount of discount on the previous dates.
+So, because the price is subject to fluctuations, the number of sales is not really accurate.
 That being said, I fully acknowledge the reliability of the data and proceeded with my analysis.
 ### About the data
 - The data is publicly available through Tokopedia.
-- There are a total of 1212 unique items/products in their Tokopedia catalog.
+- There are 1212 unique products in their Tokopedia catalog.
 - The number of sales above the count of 30 is grouped into brackets with increments of 10 (e.g. 30+, 40+, 50+, ....., 100+, 250+).

 ## Process